Go a little “greener” this year, consider a Florida native Christmas Tree

 Remember: You must go to the state forest headquarters (located at 851 County Road 630 East, Frostproof FL 33843) to get a Special Use Permit PRIOR to harvesting a sand pine tree.
 The permit is only $10 (cash or check only) per tree.
 For your enjoyment, they have an example Sand Pine Christmas Tree in their office.

-We do not recommend the use of car GPS units or mapping apps to find the office.
-The directions provided below are more reliable.
+The forest service does not recommend the use of car GPS units or mapping apps to find the office.
+The directions provided below are usually more reliable.
 You can find directions to the Forest Service Office, below.

 - Driving Directions from the Highway 27 South: http://blogs.ifas.ufl.edu/polkco/2019_driving-directions-lwrsf-south/ctions LWRSF-South